 Smoothies are real popular in my house, The kids want them all year long and I am always mixing different fruit combinations with the changing seasons.
 This smoothie is made with thick Greek yogurt, pomegranate juice, a banana and pomegranate syrup (or honey).

-Another great way to start your morning is with Breakfast Quinoa with Pomegranate.
+Another great way to start your morning is with Breakfast Quinoa with Pomegranate (pictured at the top of the post).
 Quinoa isn’t just for salads or pilafs.

 You can bet I will have more pomegranate recipes to share with you this month.
 You can find what I have created so far and my recipes featuring pomegranates here.